The post has been updated based on changes to Twitter's protocols (9.21.2017).

 Don’t: Automate the thank you.
 Ever.

-BONUS – If a user retweets your tweet, make sure to favorite the retweet.
+BONUS – If a user retweets your tweet with a manual retweet or a auto retweet with comment, make sure to favorite the retweet.
 See the 3 Types of Retweets Below.

 How to Thank Someone Who Shares Content From Your Site